ISE-Neutrino/api-testing/docs/e2e-test.md

 For Httpyac extension in VS Code, you use different sources of the environment variables:
  - System environment variables
- - Json Based environment variables file and you can define multiple environment per file
+ - Json based files and you can define multiple environments per file

  ![Environment-variables](./images/http-files-env.jpg)